ansys/pyprimemesh/doc/source/user_guide/iga.rst

 *	Perform mesh edit operations to reduce the triangles.

-IGA Quad to spline performs the following:
+IGA Quad to Spline performs the following:

 1. Execute quad to spline operation using any of the following options:
     -	When you provide Ignore Features, ignores all the features while converting the input geometry to spline.